QualityUpgr/QualityUpgr/README.md

 `index.html`.
 The only server-side piece is a small Early Access waitlist API (see below) — your photos never touch it.

+## Brand

+QualityUpgr uses a custom inline SVG brand mark in `index.html`.
+The same mark is also used as the browser favicon, so the visual identity stays consistent without adding image assets or build dependencies.

 ## What it does today

 - **Measures the photo first.** Before anything is changed, the image is